 Construction workers on projects in Manhattan must receive an average rate of $60 per hour, while workers in Brooklyn and Queens must earn at least $45 per hour.
 For an applicant receiving an enhanced thirty-five-year benefit, an independent licensed accountant in good standing must be hired by the owner to monitor compliance with the wage requirements as provided by the law.
 The hourly wages will automatically increase by law every three years at a rate of 3%.

 The wage requirement is mandatory for a large-scale project located in an Enhanced Affordability Area.
-However, a developer can opt out of this requirement by either setting making at least 50% of the units in the building as affordable up to 120% of the area median income, or by entering into a Project Labor Agreement with the workers.
+However, a developer can opt-out of this requirement by either setting making at least 50% of the units in the building as affordable up to 120% of the area median income, or by entering into a Project Labor Agreement with the workers.

-What are the results of the 421-a tax abatement?
+What Are the Results of the 421-a Tax Abatement?

 Over the years, this evolving tax exemption has proven to be a huge success, helping give birth to thousands of Manhattan condominium projects as well as creating thousands of affordable housing units.
+This has made the 421-a tax abatement program a resounding success.